REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting: Experiments

 \subsection{Main Results}

 \textbf{Qualitative Comparisons.} Previous methods enable 3D localization by leveraging the language understanding capabilities of CLIP~\cite{radford2021learning} or Grounded-SAM~\cite{ren2024grounded}.
 While these approaches offer basic open-vocabulary querying capabilities, they lack the ability to perform reasoning over implicit instructions.
 We visualize the performance between REALM and baselines under different type of implicit queries.
 The results are presented in Fig.~\ref{fig:vis_lerf}.
+Demos can be found in the supplementary materials.

 \textit{(1) Spatial Relationship. } For example, in the scene `\textit{Teatime}', when given the query `\textit{Which is the drink the teddy bear is holding?}', previous methods tend to focus solely on the keyword `teddy bear' and `drink', resulting in incorrect localization.
 In contrast, our method finds the drink held by the teddy bear, which is a coffee mug.